Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Positron tracking with Transformer model

-The model is designed as a classifier with multiple output class labels, $s \in \{\emptyset, 1, 2_\mathrm{in}, 2_\mathrm{out}, 3_\mathrm{in}, 3_\mathrm{out}, 4_\mathrm{in}, 4_\mathrm{out}\}$.
-The $\emptyset$ label corresponds to pileup or noise hits, while the other labels represent hits on the track of interest, defined by the track turn segment.
 Here, the $s$ index increases as the track is back-propagated by one turn: $s = 1$ corresponds to the last half-turn before the pTC, $s = 2$ to the preceding turn, and so on.
 The subscripts \emph{in} and \emph{out} divide a single turn into its incoming and outgoing half-turn segments.
 With the maximum $s$ set to four, the model targets tracks of up to 3.5 turns, as $\meg$ events with positron tracks exceeding 3.5 turns would not be efficiently collected by the time-coincidence trigger logic (see \citeref{MEGIIDetectorPaper2023}).
+Note that the model only distinguishes signal hits from pileup hits --- it neither sorts CDCH hits along the track direction nor directly estimates track kinematics.

+The model output is then used as a hit filter to discard pileup CDCH hits; only the selected hits are used for track candidate construction and fitting, which reuses the methods described in \secref{sec:ConventionalReco}.
+The hit selection and track candidate construction procedure is repeated turn-by-turn; one attempt is made for hits predicted to be $s=1$, another for those with $s=2\cdots$.
+This is because hits belonging to different segments contaminate the track candidate construction algorithm, which can associate only hits on the same turn.
+The hit selection criteria for the $s=i$ track turn segment are

+where $f_\mathrm{hit}(s)$ is the $s$-prediction score of each CDCH hit, and $f_\mathrm{th}$ is a threshold defined later in \secref{sec:EfficiencyPurity}.
+In addition to the use in the track finding, the selected hits and their labels are referred to again during the tracking refinement after the initial track fitting, attempting to recover hits that are selected by the model but not included in the fitted tracks.